 5. Willie Henry will lead the team in defensive line snaps

 I expect even more snaps out of him in 2018, and more quarterback pressures as well.
 This is a player whose star is rapidly rising, and I see his name being nationally known after this year.
-He’ll play a large role on the defense this year, particularly when it comes to getting pressure up the middle.
-I expect him to have a lot of sack assists, flushing the quarterback out of the pocket and into the arms of Suggs and company.
+He’ll play a large role on the defense this year, particularly when it comes to applying pressure up the middle.
+I don’t think seven sacks is out of the question for Henry.
+I also expect him to have a lot of sack assists, flushing the quarterback out of the pocket and into the arms of Suggs and company.

 So that does it for Ravens bold defensive predictions.
 We’d love to hear from the readers and what they envision for the defense this season.
 Be sure to comment below with predictions of your own!
 Only 93 days left Ravens Nation.
 Or as Terrell Suggs would put it, 93.
 More.
 Sleeps.